ehsan-buet/toggle-pixel-z3/README.md

 # toggle-pixel-z3

-Please run all the cells of the first 2 sections in the notebook to load test images, trained weights and helper functions.
+There are 3 sections in the notebook.

 Section 1.
 Load image

 Section 2.
 Functions

+Section 3.
+Result

+Please run all the cells of the first 2 sections in the notebook to load test images, trained weights and helper functions.